Tal Zaitsev

 Expand

-The ECU used by RFR is the Megasquirt 3 Pro, which is a reasonably priced and reasonably capable ECU which allows for an easy EFI implementation for the team.
-However, the ECU is seriously lacking in analog inputs.
-Most of the inputs are taken up by critical sensors (such as fuel and oil pressure), leaving virtually none for the vast sensor configurations that are useful for R&D. The ECU does have a CAN interface though, which supports many more sensors to be used and logged by the ECU.
-Therefore, having CAN-connected modules that can interface with the sensors remotely greatly increases the DAQ capabilities of the vehicle.
+The ECU used by RFR was the Megasquirt 3 Pro, which is a reasonably priced and capable that supports Electronic Fuel Injection.
+However, the ECU has a limited number of analog inputs.
+Most of the inputs are taken up by critical sensors (such as fuel and oil pressure), leaving virtually none for the vast sensor configurations that are useful during the development and validation of the vehicle.
+The ECU does have a CAN bus interface though, which supports many more sensors to be logged and used by the ECU.
+Therefore, having CAN-connected modules that interface with the sensors remotely greatly increases the DAQ capabilities of the vehicle.

 Reduce

 Assuming the ECU could support all of the needed sensors directly, each sensor requires a direct electrical connection to the ECU and/or the power distribution module.
-Increasing the sensor count therefore has the overhead of more and more wire running all the way back to the ECU.
-The harness was also split into a front and rear harness at the firewall for modularity and strain-relief purposes, so adding more sensors to the front section would required a high contact-count connector for the harness interface.
+Increasing the sensor count therefore has the overhead of more wiring running all the way back to the ECU.
+The harness was also split into front and rear sections at the firewall for modularity and strain-relief purposes, so adding more sensors to the front section would required a high contact-count connector for the firewall interface.

-CAN bus, on the other hand, requires two wires (a differential pair) for signaling, as well as two wires for power.
-It is much easier and more cost effective to run these four wires to 4-5 modules than to run 2-4 wires to each sensor.
+CAN bus, on the other hand, requires a single differential pair for signaling, as well as two wires for power.
+It is much easier and more cost effective to run these four wires to 4-5 modules than to run 2-4 wires per sensor.

 Simplify

-As mentioned before, the ECU supports analog and digital I/O. Any more advanced interfaces, such as UART or I2C cannot be integrated natively.
-Many of the sensors implemented on the car (e.g. IMU, IR temperature sensors, etc.) only support a higher-level digital interface.
-Some sort of module would then be required either way in order to use those sensors on the vehicle.
+As mentioned before, the ECU supports analog and digital I/O. More advanced sensor interfaces, such as UART or I2C, cannot be integrated natively.
+Many of the sensors implemented on the car (e.g. IMU, infrared temperature sensors, etc.) only support a higher-level digital interface.
+Some sort of module would be required either way in order to use those sensors on the vehicle.

-Having generic modules that could be implemented anywhere on the car, with minimal wiring, greatly simplifies the process of adding any arbitrary sensor, as opposed to making a custom module per sensor.
+Having a generic module that could be dropped in anywhere on the car, with minimal wiring, greatly simplifies the process of adding any arbitrary sensor, as opposed to making a custom module per sensor.

 Features